franciscop/umbrella/documentation.md

 ### Parameters

 `filter`: it can be two things:
+  - css selector to check
-  - css selector that each of the nodes must match to stay
+  - instance of umbrella with the elements to check
-  - function that returns a boolean with true to keep the element.
+  - function that returns a boolean to check for each of the nodes.
+If one of them returns true, then the method `is()` returns true.
 It accepts two parameters, `node` and `index`, and the context of `this` is the instance of umbrella so methods like `this.slice()` are available:

 ```js
 .is(function(node, index){